Kavya-sree/Hair-Type-Classifier/README.md

 You can find it here: https://kavyasree-hair-type.hf.space

+To collect image data you can follow along this article: https://machinelearningbrain.website/image-data-collection-for-deep-learning-projects/

 # About classifier
 The four main hair types are Straight, Wavy, Curly and Kinky.
 But in the classifier also identifies dreadlocks.
 Dreadlocks are not a hair type, but a hair style.
 Thus our Hair Type Classifier identifies 5 hair type